I need to conduct a Police Check – documents in different names?

-If you receive your National Police Certificate and an alternative spelling of your name is printed, you must contact Worker Checks, or the relevant NPC provider as soon as possible.
+If you receive your National Criminal History Check and an alternative spelling of your name is printed, you must contact Worker Checks, or the relevant NPC provider as soon as possible.
 The identity requirements for a National Police Check are strict and in line with Australian government, and must be followed correctly at all times.

 What Documents Do I Need?

-Anybody who applies for a Police Check Australia needs to provide 4 ID documents.
+Anybody who applies for an Australian National Police Check needs to provide 4 ID documents.
 These include the following: